 AR financing loans are more akin to traditional lending than invoice factoring is, but still has some key differences.

-The main difference is that your client’s unpaid invoice acts as collateral for the loan.
+The main difference is that your client’s unpaid invoice acts as collateral for a loan.
 While you’re still on the hook to make the payments, you can generally find more favorable terms than with an unsecured business loan at a commercial bank, since there is a far higher chance of you being able to pay back the loan on time.

 Another difference is how the underwriting process works.
 For traditional bank loans, the financier will mainly look at your company’s debt-to-income ratio and credit score, particularly your payment history, to judge your creditworthiness.
 With accounts receivable loans, the financing company is more interested in the value of the invoice and the creditworthiness of your client, since the invoice is the collateral.